SuperbCricket/TrainingWell/README.md

-# Welcome To Trained Well
+# Welcome To Training Well

-Trained Well is a challenging custom map for Animal Well fans.
+Training is a challenging custom map for Animal Well fans.
 This map focuses on a lot of unused mechanics and glitches to create interesting platforming challenges.

-Trained Well includes 5 Normal Challenges and a Final Challenge.
+Training Well includes 5 Normal Challenges and a Final Challenge.
 The Final Challenge can only be accessed with a secret flute code.
 You’ll need to decipher this code by completing all 5 Normal Challenges and paying close attention to detail.

 Each of the 5 Normal Challenges teaches you about obscure tech related to a specific item.
 This means you'll only need one item to complete each challenge.